 Moments of good help happen through the strength of a competent, healing, trustworthy team.

 Amy Carrier joined Bon Secours Virginia as the Chief Operating Officer of Bon Secours Virginia Health System in April 2018.
+She became President of Bon Secours — Hampton Roads in October 2018.
 Before joining Bon Secours, Carrier was senior vice president and hospital president of WellStar Cobb Hospital in Austell, GA.
 She has also previously served as vice president and chief operating officer at Washington Adventist Hospital in Pennsylvania, Inova Fairfax Hospital and George Washington University Medical Faculty Associates.
 Carrier holds a bachelor of arts in labor and industrial relations from Pennsylvania State University and a master of business administration from Indiana University of Pennsylvania.

 Bon Secours Mary Immaculate Hospital

 Darlene Stephenson is responsible for long-term strategic planning, daily operations and staff development at Bon Secours Mary Immaculate Hospital.
 Stephenson has been in health care administration for over 30 years, spending the past 15 years with Bon Secours Hampton Roads Health System.
 Prior to joining Bon Secours, she worked for Sentara Health System in administration and senior leadership, with particular focus on Care Management/Disease Management processes.
 Stephenson has a Bachelor of Science degree from Longwood University and a Master of Science degree from Virginia Commonwealth University.

 Vickie Humphries, BSN, MBA